-This course introduces students to cuisine and the food service industry by reviewing the historical development and cultural impact of food, wine and dining throughout the ages.
+This course introduces students to the cuisine and food service industry by reviewing the historical development and cultural impact of food, wine and dining throughout the ages.
 Students in this course will develop an understanding of the current role of gastronomy and build their industry vocabulary.
 Offered as needed.

-TCI 109 / HTM 109 Food Purchasing (3 credits)
+TCI 109/HTM 109 Food Purchasing (3 credits)